Rconybea/nix-from-scratch/README.md

 ## Why nix-from-scratch?

-The purpose of this project is to provide a last-resort build-from-source for the nix package manager.
+The primary purpose of this project is to provide a last-resort build-from-source for the nix package manager.
 Intended to make it easier to use nix when standard installation paths are not feasible.

+Second, to provide a platform that makes it feasible to package software using nix without engaging with the full intricacy of nixpkgs.
+For a newcomer, it's not always obvious which features of nixpkgs represent current best practice versus targets for improvement.

+Third, in nix-from-scratch we'll aim at an adequate (depending on context) alternative to nixpkgs.stdenv.
+Will accept some major limitations (e.g. abandon cross-compilation) in return for end-to-end understanding.

 ## When do I need this?